In store. On a website. Through an online marketplace. Via Instagram.

-Known as retail dropshipping, this is a direct-to-consumer fulfillment method for orders placed on a retailer’s ecommerce site that get fulfilled by the brand (or their 3PL like ShipBob).
+Known as retail dropshipping, this is a direct-to-consumer fulfilment method for orders placed on a retailer’s ecommerce site that get fulfiled by the brand (or their 3PL like ShipBob).

 This allows brands to partner with retailers like Target, Neiman Marcus, Macy’s, Nordstroms, Kroger, Nordstrom Rack, ULTA Beauty, and Bed Bath & Beyond, who sell products on their online stores, and the brand or 3PL ships those orders to those end customers.

 “ShipBob’s ability to service both D2C and B2B has enabled us to build more consistent procedures and practices across our different sales channels.

 Along with Chewy, we’re also fulfiling orders through Amazon, as they are the two biggest online pet sales channels in the US.